top of page

 F: Good morrow Miss - how may I be of help?

-F: Certainly - wait here ‘til I check the if the coast is clear (returns) - my Lord is engaged just now with his lawyer fellow - who is busy stuffing his pockets - but if you'd care to wait, it’s odds on that my Lord will see you
+F: Certainly - wait here (winks) - ‘til I check the if the coast is clear (returns) - my Lord is engaged just now with his lawyer fellow, who is busy stuffing his pockets - if you'd care to wait, it’s odds on that my Lord will see you

 F: 'Ere now lass - wait in here with Mrs. Mule (shows E into the housekeeper's room)

-E(to MM): Hello - you must be an antient relative of my Lord - I can’t imagine you having to straighten his sheets (giggles uncontrollably and alone)
+E(to MM): Hello - you must be an ancient relative of my Lord - I can’t imagine you having to straighten his bed-sheets (giggles uncontrollably)

 F: Whisht your tongue Mrs. Mule, Jesus Mary! (a cowbell rings) - that’ll be him now!